SimonBakJeppesen/Pong_Master_3000/README.md

 The 3D plot depicts the trajectories of a robot arm, where each trajectory is associated with a varying color representing different training episodes.
 ![policy_performance](https://github.com/SimonBakJeppesen/Pong_Master_3000/assets/55833078/da0b1a3b-ae25-4054-93fc-453cc3b59b4a)

+The arm starts to make more exotic throws when trained from certain starting positions. :)